bibin-johny/conversation-text-summarizer/README.md

 # conversation-text-summarizer
 This Python code summarizes conversations.
-It works on extraction method and can be used to summarize business meetings, friendly conversations, debates , etc.
+It works on extraction method and can be used to summarize business meetings, conversations, debates , etc.

 This uses gensim summarize library package for the major summarization.
 The user can adjust the ratio of text to be summarized.